Erca94/PythonProjectTreeBuilder/README.md

     ├── README.md
     └── requirements.txt

-The tree structure build by the tool is the following:
+The tool is able to build a tree structure as follows:

 ![alt text](https://github.com/Erca94/PythonProjectTreeBuilder/blob/main/example_tree/structure.png)

 Btw, the tool can be used for building the structure of any folder, not only Python projects!